 Open Bible Data Home About News OET Key

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

-Watch out for those dogs, those evil workers, those who say you must be circumcised,[fn]
+OET (OET-RV) Watch out for those dogs, those evil workers, those who say you must be circumcised,[fn]

 3:2 Although it’s possible that Paul had three different groups of people in mind here, it’s much more likely that he used three different names to describe the one group of people.

-OET-LVBe_watching_out for_the dogs, be_watching_out for_the evil workers, be_watching_out for_the mutilation.
+OET-LV Be_watching_out for_the dogs, be_watching_out for_the evil workers, be_watching_out for_the mutilation.

-SR-GNTΒλέπετε τοὺς κύνας, βλέπετε τοὺς κακοὺς ἐργάτας, βλέπετε τὴν κατατομήν.
+SR-GNT Βλέπετε τοὺς κύνας, βλέπετε τοὺς κακοὺς ἐργάτας, βλέπετε τὴν κατατομήν. ‡

 (Blepete tous kunas, blepete tous kakous ergatas, blepete taʸn katatomaʸn.)

-Key: yellow:verbs, orange:accusative/object.
+Key: khaki:verbs, orange:accusative/object.

 Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the OET-RV alignments are incomplete (and may occasionally be wrong).